Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain

 Provided the driving frequency $\omega_d>1$, this equation has a translation invariant solution given by

 As shown in Fig.~\ref{fig:matching}, this solution is a good approximation to the numerically obtained steady-state solution for parameter values which correspond to this dynamical regime.

 We note that this solution cannot be exact since it implies a vanishing bulk current and a kurtosis of 1.5, which contradicts numerics.
-From our numerical results, we expect that leading-order corrections to this translation invariant solution (with spectral weight concentrated entirely at $k = 0$) correspond to higher-harmonic terms which shift the spectral weight away from $k = 0$ to a small but finite value and are also responsible for the observed deviation of the kurtosis.
+From our numerical results, we expect that leading-order corrections to this translation invariant solution (with spectral weight concentrated entirely at $k = 0$) correspond to higher-harmonic terms which shift the spectral weight away from $k = 0$ to a small but finite value $k^*$ and are also responsible for the observed deviation of the kurtosis.